Anubhav Singh Bassi

 Anubhav Singh Bassi is an Indian actor, YouTuber and stand-up comedian.
 His career as a standup comic started after an open mic in 2017.
 Bassi's YouTube videos have garnered over 200 million views, and he has more than 5 million subscribers.
 He also has over 3 million followers on Instagram.

 Along with this, he has done a monologue for Amazon Funnies. and a cameo in ZEE5's Comedy Couple (2020).
 He has done his show tour in more than 35 cities across India.
 He also delivered a Ted Talk about his struggles.

 In January 2023, Bassi announced his Bollywood debut with Luv Ranjan's Tu Jhoothi Main Makkaar alongside Ranbir Kapoor and Shraddha Kapoor, which got released on 8 March 2023.
-He came up with his first stand-up special, 'Bas Kar Bassi' on Amazon Prime Video in February 2023.
+He came up with his first stand-up special, Bas Kar Bassi on Amazon Prime Video in February 2023.

-Early life and family

-Anubhav Singh Bassi was born on 9 January 1991 in a small town in Meerut district, Uttar Pradesh, into a jat family.
-He completed his schooling at Dewan Public School.
-He graduated with a BA LLB degree from Dr. Ram Manohar Lohiya National Law University, Lucknow in 2015.
-Bassi was a UPSC aspirant and an entrepreneur, before starting his career in stand-up comedy.